Abdu216/flask-react-app/README.md

 Run the React app:
 npm run dev
-The React app should now be running on [http://localhost:3000](http://localhost:3000).

 ## Project Flow
 - The **Flask backend** handles HTTP requests, interacts with a database (via SQLAlchemy), and returns responses in JSON format.